 Yellowstone has become so popular that the tourism boards have ceased advertising summer travel to the park and instead are focusing on promoting different season events and activities to help ease the burden of excess tourism.
 The winter views in Yellowstone are outstanding.
 Consider seeing bison covered in snow or how the Grand Prismatic looks with the backdrop of white.
 There are also amazing activities like snowshoeing, snowcoach tours and of course hot springs!

 READ NEXT: The Best 4 Day Yellowstone Itinerary

 Mistake #5: Seeing The Park From Your Car, Not The Trails

 So many visitors to Yellowstone National Park end up seeing the park only from the window of their car.
 This ties into the other mistakes mentioned here, by not planning enough time for your Yellowstone visit that you are stuck in your car all day every day rushing between sites.
 Don’t make this mistake.
 Make sure you find the time to get out of your car and onto the trails.

-I know this can be difficult with the amazing amount of viewpoints offered all over the park, but there are just as many or more amazing hiking trails that will offer you a real glimpse into Yellowstone and it’s ecosystem.
+I know this can be difficult with the amazing amount of scenic drives and viewpoints offered all over the park, but there are just as many or more amazing hiking trails that will offer you a real glimpse into Yellowstone and it’s ecosystem.
 Once on the trails you will find a variety of small animals as well as a real sense of the park that started the entire US National Park System.

 Mistake #6: Only Visiting The Tourist Hot Spots And Nowhere Else